zhuwensheng1987/zws/README.md

-reating a new branch is quick AND simple.
+reating a new branch is quick A5D simple.